debops/debops/docs/ansible/roles/ldap/getting-started.rst

 password will be stored on the Ansible Controller using Password Store, and used for :ref:`ldap__ref_admin`.

 The playbook will not make any changes to existing LDAP objects.
-The default ``cn=admin`` LDAP object created during OpenLDAP installation will be removed.

 .. note:: For the LDAP access to work, Ansible Controller needs to trust the Certificate Authority which is used by the OpenLDAP service.
 If you rely on